Percy Jackson & the Olympians: Origins

-Rick Riordan has said that the development of these novels began when he was telling bedtime stories to his son, Haley Riordan.
-Haley had been diagnosed with ADHD and dyslexia.
-Haley had been studying Greek mythology in second grade and asked his father to tell him stories based on Greek myths.
-When Riordan ran out of myths, his son suggested that he make up new stories based on the gods.
+Rick Riordan has said that the idea for the Percy Jackson series began when he was telling bedtime stories to his son, Haley Riordan.
+Haley had been diagnosed with ADHD and dyslexia, inspiring Riordan to make the titular protagonist, Percy Jackson, hyperactive and dyslexic.

 Riordan created the fictional character of Percy Jackson and a story about his traveling across the United States to recover Zeus's lightning bolt.
 Haley suggested his dad should make it a book, and Riordan wrote what became known as The Lightning Thief over the next year.

 After submitting his manuscript to his agent and editor, Riordan presented the book to a group of sixth, seventh, and eighth graders for their reactions.
 He gained their approval and, with their help, came up with the book title and the way Percy's sword works.
 In 2004, the book was sold to Miramax Books for enough money that Riordan could quit his job and focus on writing full-time.
 After it was published in 2005, it sold more than 1.2 million copies.
 The book was released in multiple editions, including hardcover, paperback, and audio editions.
 It has been translated into multiple languages and published internationally.

 Plot

 The original series is set in the mid-2000s and follows Perseus "Percy" Jackson, a 12-year-old boy who learns he is the son of the Greek god Poseidon.
 Zeus, Poseidon, and Hades had sworn not to father any more children after World War II, and as such, Poseidon did not interact with him as a child.
-The gods took that pledge because their children were too strong and had the potential to cause immense slaughter (in the universe's continuity, World War II was a conflict among their offspring).
+The gods took that pledge because their children were too powerful and had the potential to cause immense slaughter (in the universe's continuity, World War II was a conflict among their offspring).
 When Percy learns that he is at risk of being found by ferocious monsters because of his demigod status and strength, he also learns that Camp Half-Blood, a training facility on Long Island, New York, houses more demigods like him.
 He journeys with a new friend, Annabeth Chase, a daughter of Athena, and his best friend and traveling companion, Grover Underwood, a satyr who is his guardian.
 As the threat posed by the Titans grows, Percy begins to complete remarkable tasks, fulfill predictions, and engage in combat with and for the gods.
 He realizes that he can either contribute to the world's destruction or preservation.